 Chiropractors and physical therapists take different approaches as far as treating pain and other symptoms go.
 A chiropractor is mainly concerned with conditions that are associated with the nervous and musculoskeletal systems.
 He or she is also concerned with the effects of the conditions on the body.

 The common conditions that a chiropractor treats are headaches, neck pain, back pain, and sciatica to mention a few.
 Doctors of chiropractic use hands-on procedures that comprise of examination, diagnosis, and treatment plan.
 Chiropractors use their diagnostic expertise to recommend rehabilitative and therapeutic tools, including spinal manipulation.

 On the other hand, a physical therapist’s treatment philosophy involves evaluation, diagnosis, and provision of treatment to reinstate movement as well as function.
-This usually includes range of motion, strength, and balance.
+This usually includes a range of motion, strength, and balance.
 A physical therapist would develop a personal rehabilitation program depending on the cause (disease, injury, aging, and environmental factors).

 Chiropractors must earn a Doctor of Chiropractic degree and a state license.
-Doctor of chiropractic programs normally take six to eight years to complete.
+Doctor of chiropractic programs normally takes six to eight years to complete.
 Chiropractic education consists of classroom work in anatomy, physiology, biology, and similar subjects.
-Students also get controlled clinical training period, in which they train in spinal adjustment, spinal assessment, diagnosis, and techniques.
+Students also get a controlled clinical training period, in which they train in spinal adjustment, spinal assessment, diagnosis, and techniques.